octogene/kaabot/README.md

   -n NICK, --nick NICK  nickname to use in the chatroom (default: KaaBot) -V VOCABULARY_FILE, --vocabulary_file VOCABULARY_FILE
-                        path to an alternative vocabulary file
+                        path to an alternative vocabulary file --welcome WELCOME     welcome users joining the MUC (on/off, default: on)
 ```

 License